dilipsarkar/com.commontime.cordova.splunk-mint/README.md

 ### plugins.splunkmint.crash

-_This function is used purely for testing — do __not__ use in a released app_.
+_This function is used purely for testing — do NOT use in a released app_.
 On iOS, it will crash the app with a segmentation violation (SIGSEGV).
 When the app is restated, an error report should be uploaded to the Splunk Mint website.

 ```javascript
 function successCallback () {